PhD in Nursing

 Portfolio of Core Competencies

-The following learning outcomes for the PhD in Nursing identify what knowledge, skills and abilities students will have upon successful completion of all program requirements.
-These learning outcomes will be achieved through completion of required coursework, a comprehensive examination, and completion of a dissertation research project.
+The following learning outcomes for the PhD in Nursing identify what knowledge, skills and abilities students will have upon successful completion of all program requirements:

-1. Critically analyse the epistemological, historical, and theoretical foundations of nursing scholarship.
+1. Critically analyze the epistemological, historical, and theoretical foundations of nursing scholarship.

-2. Demonstrate a high-level, comprehensive understanding of a substantive body of knowledge that is at the forefront of the discipline of nursing.
+2. Demonstrate a high-level, comprehensive understanding of a substantive body of knowledge at the forefront of the discipline of nursing.

-3. Conceptualize, design, and conduct rigorous and cutting edge research to generate new knowledge or new applications that will make a substantial contribution to the discipline and to the improvement of health and well-being.
+3. Conceptualize, design, and conduct rigorous and cutting-edge research to generate new knowledge/applications that will make a substantial contribution to the discipline and to the improvement of health and well-being.

-4. Critically analyse, synthesize, and apply complex information that is relevant for practice and policy development in nursing, health promotion, and healthcare.
+4. Critically analyze, synthesize, and apply complex information that is relevant for practice and policy development in nursing, health promotion, and healthcare.

 5. Lead developments in knowledge application and translation in collaboration with stakeholders to support evidence-based nursing and health care.